 In April 2015, the Council began direct delivery of Reablement and Assistive Technology services.
+(This includes devices such as fall detectors and medication reminders, to help enhance people's independence in their own home without the need for long term care.)
 With a budget of £6.8m, this involved the transfer of 281 staff from the NHS to the Council on 1 April.
 These teams work with adults on a focused, short-term basis to maximise their independence.